Incoterms® 2020 Overview and Comparison

 FCA – Free Carrier (Insert named place of delivery)

-- Concept: Very flexible.
-Seller delivers to the buyer's carrier.
+- Concept: Highly flexible.
+The seller delivers goods to the buyer's nominated carrier.

-- Seller: Export clearance + delivery to the carrier at the named place.
-(If named place is seller's premises, seller loads; otherwise, seller delivers ready for unloading).
+- Seller: Export clearance and delivery to the carrier at the named place.
+(If the named place is the seller's premises, the seller loads; otherwise, the seller delivers ready for unloading.)

-- Buyer: Main carriage, import clearance, unloading at destination.
+- Buyer: Main carriage, import clearance, and unloading at destination.

 - Risk Transfer: When goods have been delivered to the carrier.

-- 2020 Update: Allows buyer to instruct carrier to issue an on-board bill of lading to the seller (useful for Letter of Credit contexts).
+- 2020 Update: Allows the buyer to instruct the carrier to issue an on-board bill of lading to the seller (useful in Letter of Credit contexts).

 CPT – Carriage Paid To (Insert named place of destination)

-- Concept: Seller pays freight to destination, but risk transfers early.
+- Concept: The seller pays freight to the destination, but risk transfers early.

-- Seller: Export clearance + freight to destination.
+- Seller: Export clearance and freight to the destination.

-- Buyer: Risk of loss/damage during transit, insurance (optional), import clearance, duties.
+- Buyer: Risk of loss or damage during transit, insurance (optional), import clearance, and duties.

 CIP – Carriage and Insurance Paid To (Insert named place of destination)

-- Concept: Same as CPT, but seller must provide insurance.
+- Concept: Same as CPT, but the seller must also provide insurance.

-- Seller: Export clearance + freight + Insurance to destination.
+- Seller: Export clearance, freight, and insurance to the destination.

 - Risk Transfer: When goods are handed over to the first carrier.

-- 2020 Update: Seller must now provide a higher level of insurance cover (Institute Cargo Clauses (A) – "All Risks"), unless otherwise agreed.
+- 2020 Update: The seller must now provide a higher level of insurance cover (Institute Cargo Clauses (A) — "All Risks"), unless otherwise agreed.

 DAP – Delivered At Place (Insert named place of destination)

-- Concept: Seller delivers to doorstep, buyer unloads.
+- Concept: The seller delivers to the doorstep; the buyer unloads.

-- Seller: Transport to named place, ready for unloading.
+- Seller: Transport to the named place, ready for unloading.

 - Risk Transfer: When goods are ready for unloading at the named place.